acidonper/linking-app-back/README.md

 -   Lovers
 -   Matches

+For more information about match algorithm, please visit [Match Algorithm](./doc/matchAlgorithm.md)

 ## Controllers

 _Controller_ folder is dedicated to implement app logic required for it to function properly.